Dreams of the Carrion Kind

 Dreams of the Carrion Kind is an album released by American death metal guitarist James Murphy, under the band name Disincarnate.
 It was released in 1993.

 History

-Dreams of the Carrion Kind, Disincarnate's only album ever, was released in 1993, near the zenith of the Florida death metal scene, through Roadrunner Records.
+Dreams of the Carrion Kind was Disincarnate's only album; it was released in 1993, near the zenith of the Florida death metal scene, through Roadrunner Records.
 It was reissued on February 24, 2004 with bonus tracks.

 Music

 The album stands out for its inaccessible sounds and sheer technique.
 Most of its tracks feature complex structures and constant riff and tempo changes.
 It features strong riffs, sledgehammer percussion from Tommy Viator and spiraling harmonic streaks; the bass is almost invisible.
 The only things close to a "hook" in the album are the solos proffered by James Murphy.
 The vocalist, Bryan Cegon proves himself —according to Eduardo Rivadavia from Allmusic— a perfectly competent but rather average death metal vocalist —both in terms of his death growl and lyrics, that hold an originality from most death metal records.
 Dreams of the Carrion Kind displays riffs that Murphy intended to use for the songwriting process of Obituary's sophomore album, Cause of Death.